score-json/json/TSF/trustable/statements/JLS-35.md

     Erikhu1: 0.9
 ---

-Pull requests in the nlohmann/json repository are approved and merged only after running CI-tests and successfully passing the pipeline.
+Pull requests in the nlohmann/json repository are merged only after running CI-tests and successfully passing the pipeline.